sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 # Working with Files and Directories

 We will create some new directories and files.
-We have a Data directory that contains a .csv file and a subdirectory named 'gapminder_by_country'.
+Beneath the ResBaz_UNIXIntro directory we have a Data directory that contains a .csv file and a subdirectory named 'gapminder_by_country'.
 Let's setup the rest of the directory structure that we will use for the workshop.
 It should look like this:

 ```
 ~/ResBaz_UNIXIntro